all the most important moments in the history of the Viareggio Carnival

-The first parade of festively decorated carriages in the historic Via Regia, the heart of the old town, dates back to 1873, specifically February 25, Mardi Gras day.
-The program, published in a manifesto of “La Società del Carnevale,” dated February 8, 1873 (preserved in the Lucca State Archives), also included vigils at the Pacini Theater.
+The first parade of festively decorated carriages in the historic Via Regia, the heart of the old town, dates back to 1873, specifically February 25, Mardì Gras.
+The program, published in a manifesto of La Società del Carnevale, dated February 8, 1873 (preserved in the Lucca State Archives), also included vigils at the Pacini Theatre.

 From that first nucleus developed the Viareggio Carnival as it is known today: a spectacular event whose fame grew as the size of the floats grew

-Mardi Gras on Regia Street
+Mardì Gras on via Regia

-‘La Società del Carnevale’, poster from 1873 preserved at the State Archives of Lucca, Public Security Delegations Fund, volumes 67-97, Viareggio 08.02.1873.
+La Società del Carnevale, poster from 1873 preserved at the State Archives of Lucca, Public Security Delegations Fund, volumes 67-97, Viareggio 08.02.1873.
 Authorization for publication dated 04.01.2023, Prot.
 0000013-P”

-The parade arrives on the Viali a Mare.
+The parade arrives on the Seaside

 The waterfront already embellished by the Art Nouveau wooden structures of stores and bathing establishments welcomes the Carnival parade for the first time.

-The music of Carnival.
+The music of Carnival

-Icilio Sadun composes the first song for Carnival, to words by Lelio Maffei.
-“Il Carnevale a Viareggio” will later become the anthem of the event.
-In addition, on the winning float, “Le nozze di Tonin di Burio alla corte del Pinaccio” by Giuseppe Giorgi, a group of musicians goes up.
+Icilio Sadun composes the first song for Carnival, to lyrics by Lelio Maffei.
+Il Carnevale a Viareggio will later become the anthem of the event.
+Furthermore, a group of musicians takes the stage on the winning float Le Nozze Di Tonin Di Burio Alla Corte Del Pinaccio by Giuseppe Giorgi and Fernando Tofanelli.

 The first edition of the magazine Viareggio in Maschera is also published in this year.